 Managing Odors, Noise, and Waste at CAFOs

 The concentrated design of CAFOs can pose many challenges, including how to handle the animal wastes produced by the CAFO, as well as the associated nuisance odors and noise.

 If not properly managed, located, and monitored, CAFOs can cause problems both locally and for the surrounding community.
 Some concerns raised about the potential impacts of CAFOs include: changes in air quality; increased odor and noise complaints; changes in land use; groundwater and surface water quality changes; damage to local roads from increased heavy truck traffic; and impacts on quantity and quality of nearby drinking water wells.

 - The volume and concentration of animal waste produced by CAFOs requires careful planning of environmental, human health, and technological considerations.

 - CAFOs are regulated by federal, state, and local agencies.

 - Best management practices (BMPs) are engineered or agronomic systems to control, treat, or prevent pollution, nuisance, and other problems associated with CAFOs.

-For more information on the roles that various Wisconsin state agencies play regarding CAFOs and best management practices, see the DHS fact sheet on CAFOs P-00977 (PDF, 71 KB) or DATCP's fact sheet on "Understanding Local and State Regulations for New and Expanding Livestock Facilities" (PDF, 45 KB).
+For more information on the roles that various Wisconsin state agencies play regarding CAFOs and best management practices, see the DHS fact sheet on CAFOs, P-00977 (PDF) or DATCP's fact sheet on "Understanding Local and State Regulations for New and Expanding Livestock Facilities" (PDF).